Latest update: March 2026

-The deadline to complete the first activity is 4:00 pm AEDT on 26 November 2025.
-If you receive the activity, it should take you no more than 5 minutes to complete.
+The deadline to complete the activities is 4:00 pm AEDT on Friday 27 March 2026.
+If you receive the activity, it should take you no more than 5-10 minutes to complete.

-Please do not contact us if you do not receive the first activity, as it is only being sent to a specific list of Registrants.
+Please do not contact us if you do not receive an activity, as it is only being sent to a specific list of Registrants where we require further information at this stage.

-Thank you for your ongoing assistance and patience as we move towards the next phase of the Settlement Administration.
+Thank you for your ongoing assistance and patience.

 Next steps in the settlement administration: